BillyBadBoy/ng-dnd/README.md

 > grunt serve
 ```

-This will launch the exmaples in a browser.
+This will launch the examples in a browser.

 ## Usage
 -  add dnd script to html page: